maubuz/2W6-Notes/docs/wk8/git_github.md

 3. Make sure the repository is **private**.

-4. (Optional) Check Initialize this repository with a README if you would like to greet visitors with information.
+4. (Optional) Check Initialize this repository with a README if you would like to greet visitors with information about your repository.

 5. Don't worry about the gitignore and the license fields.

 6. Click Create repository.

-7. In the navigation (Code, Issues, etc.) click on Settings.
+7. In the main navigation bar (Code, Issues, etc.) select Settings.

-8. Choose Click on Collaborators.
+8. Click on Collaborators.

 9. Enter the teacher's username into the box and click Add collaborator.